oneapi-src/oneDPL/rfcs/proposed/range_algorithms/README.md

 - Several algorithms described in P3179 have slightly different semantics.
 To implement these, some existing algorithm patterns might require modifications or new versions.

+### Implementation limitation
+- In case of a device policy and `std::vector` with `USM` allocator, `std::vector` cannot be passed into algorithm directly by non device copyabiability reason.
+To support  `std::vector` with `USM` allocator `std::vector` should be wrapped into std::ranges::subrange.

 ### Test coverage

-- It should be called with both small and large data sizes and with all the policies mentioned above.
+- The algorithms should be called with both small and large data sizes and with all the policies mentioned above.
 - Output data, return type, and value should be checked/compared with the reference result computed by the corresponding serial std::ranges algorithm or by a custom implemented serial version in case of different semantics.
+- The tests should also call the algorithms with following standard range adapters: `std::ranges::subrange`, `std::span`, `std::views::all`
+- The tests should also call the algorithms with non-trivial projections.
+- In case of a device policy and std::vector with USM allocator,